Mocap Set Up

 - Calibrate your hands

-Your controllers should be correctly seated in your hands, but if they need adjusting, use your other hand to proximity grab a controller (an orange ball will appear when ready to grab), and position it to better align with your hand.
+For normal human characters, your controllers should be correctly seated in your hands, but if they need adjusting, use your other hand to proximity grab a controller (an orange ball will appear when ready to grab), and position it to better align with your hand.

 If you are wearing waist and feet trackers, there are additional hand-style alignment mechanisms to get those correctly aligned, and a button to swap feet over if you have the trackers on the wrong legs.
 See Full Mocap.